-The question is not if you need a cheese grater, but what kind to get.
 Cheese graters are an essential kitchen tool.
-The different types of cheese graters all serve different purposes and all of them make grating cheese an easy task.
-The following overview showcases the pros and cons of different style cheese graters on the market.
+Different types of cheese graters all serve different purposes, and all of them make grating cheese an easy task.
+The following overview showcases the pros and cons of five different style cheese graters on the market.
 Select which one (or ones) work best for you.

-- Box graters can be a little awkward to hold and might slip while you're grating.
-You also have to be careful not to grate your finger when the piece of cheese you are grating is small.
+Box graters can be a little awkward to hold and might slip while grating.
+There is also the need to be careful not to grate your finger when the piece of cheese being grated is small.

 02 of 05

 The Boska cheese grater is specially designed to grate soft to very hard cheese while still preventing the cheese from sticking to the grater.Pros